jamespo/cron2db/README.md

 # cron2db

-Store cron results in a database
+Store cron results in a database.
+Work in progress - currently unusable.

 # Installation